dortania/OpenCore-Post-Install/laptop-specific/battery.md

 ## Dual Battery

-Because macOS does not properly support systems with dual-batteries, you have to merge the two batteries in ACPI.
+Because macOS does not properly support systems with dual batteries, you have to merge the two batteries in ACPI.

 Refer to the VirtualSMC documentation for information on how to handle dual-battery laptops: [Link](https://github.com/acidanthera/VirtualSMC/blob/master/Docs/Dual%20Battery%20Support.md)